DebankanSarkar989/90DaysOfDevOps/Days/Day-1.md

 ## DevOps Roadmap

 While I was researching I crafted a customized DevOps roadmap.
-This roadmap is a reflection of my individual goals and experiences, tailored to help me acquire the essential skills and knowledge necessary to excel in the field of DevOps : <a href="https://excalidraw.com/#json=6o5K1OHtnL-tR1zqazW5i,JK_VDDWCO3Zd_OeQjxqnRQ">| DevOps roadmap 2023 |</a>
+This roadmap is a reflection of my individual goals and experiences, tailored to help me acquire the essential skills and knowledge necessary to excel in the field of DevOps :<br><a href="https://excalidraw.com/#json=6o5K1OHtnL-tR1zqazW5i,JK_VDDWCO3Zd_OeQjxqnRQ">| DevOps roadmap 2023 |</a>

 ## Foundation Level: Understanding the Basics